UoB-COMSM0166/2026-group-26/README.md

 Despite the asymmetric "Chase & Evasion" design, the UI fails to convey these rules.
 Players experience a steep learning curve due to confusion over victory conditions and NPC interaction logic.
 Mandatory movement and objective prompts must be integrated directly into the HUD.

 - **Visual Hierarchy and Player Frustration:**
-Essential interactive elements like player vehicles, health packs, and shields blend into the background due to low contrast.
+Essential interactive elements like player vehicles and shields blend into the background due to low contrast.
 Combined with the lack of collision warnings at map boundaries, this results in "cheap" deaths (e.g., sudden wall crashes) that punish players for UI shortcomings.

 - **Lack of Dynamic Progression and Replayability:**
 The current loop is too shallow.
 To enhance strategic depth, the game requires a level progression system featuring randomized building styles and positions upon completing a stage.
 Combat variety must be expanded with new weapon types.
 Crucially, the implementation of at least two difficulty tiers—achieved by altering game speed, enemy toughness, or power-up availability—is necessary to sustain long-term engagement for all players.